Odaimoko/MACH-Pytorch/README.md

 - [x] Decide A and B for each dataset.[cannot]
 - [x] Tune hyper-parameters.
 - [x] Trim label.
-- [ ] Train and Evaluate trimmed datasets.
+- [x] Train and Evaluate trimmed datasets.
+- [x] Document for trimmed datasets.
-- [ ] Document for trimmed datasets.
+- [ ] Use the same text dataset file for normal and trimmed experiments.

 ## Currently supporting ...